Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 What Does “Unorganised Worker” Mean?

-• Does not have a permanent employer
+• They do not have a permanent employer

-E-Shram Card Eligibility Criteria (All Conditions)
+E-Shram Card Eligibility Criteria (All Conditions Explained)

 ✅ 1.
-Age Limit
+Age Limit for E-Shram Card

 • Minimum age: 16 years